GameFan: 2010 relaunch

 After the bankruptcy of Fusion Publishing and the closure of Play, Dave Halverson began work on a relaunch of GameFan.
 The magazine returned to newsstands in April 2010, headed by Halverson and a few key staffers from Play with Rob Duenas serving as the new art director.
 It was available in both print and digital formats, the latter of which was sold directly through GameFan's online shop.

 The first two issues of the relaunched GameFan featured a section titled MovieFan, which covered movies, anime, and comics.
-The first two-thirds of the magazine were devoted to GameFan, and then readers would have to turn the magazine upside down in order to read the MovieFan magazine.
+The first two-thirds of the magazine was devoted to GameFan, and then readers would have to turn the magazine upside down in order to read the MovieFan magazine.
 As of issue 3, the MovieFan portion of the magazine was discontinued, but later issues still featured anime and comic reviews similar to Play.
-In its second and final issue, MovieFan conducted one of the last known interviews with late filmmaker Satoshi Kon.
+In its second and final issue, MovieFan conducted one of the last known interviews with the late filmmaker Satoshi Kon.

 The first five issues of the magazine were released on a consistent bi-monthly schedule.
 However, problems occurred with the magazine's development due to issues with advertising revenue, causing the sixth issue to be released in August 2011, eight months after issue 5, and with an entirely new editing team, headed by newcomer James Bacon.
 Issue 7 was assembled by only three people - editor-in-chief Dave Halverson, art director and graphic designer Rob Duenas, and managing editor James Bacon - and was released in December 2011.
 Soon thereafter Duenas resigned.
 The reason for his departure was due to an overwhelming workload; Duenas stated that he worked "20 hours a day for two weeks straight and [he was] still short cover art".
-Despite the stressful working conditions, Duenas harbored no ill will towards Halverson or the magazine, stating that he would have still been willing to contribute with cover illustrations or providing assistance with layouts.
+Despite the stressful working conditions, Duenas harbored no ill will towards Halverson or the magazine, stating that he would have still been willing to contribute with cover illustrations or provide assistance with layouts.
 Soon after Duenas' departure, Bacon left for reasons unstated.